TwiddleProject/MBDR/README.md

-# Model-based Defeasible Reasoner
+# Model-based Defeasible Reasoning Platform

-Provides entailment checking services for Rational and Lexicographic Closure of a knowledge base using ranked models.
-Construction of these models and entailment checking is benchmarked against exisiting formula-based approaches.
+A platform for implementing and benchmarking defeasible reasoning algorithms, including current approaches for rational and lexicographic closure and new model-based implementations for rational closure, Lehmann's lexicographic closure, and Casini et al.'s count-based lexicographic closure.

 ## Requirements